The convex real projective orbifolds with radial or totally geodesic ends: The closedness and openness of deformations: A comment on lifting real projective structures

-\begin{theorem} Let $M$ be an orientable orbifold possibly closed or open with radial ends.
-Suppose that $h: \pi_1(M) \ra \PGL(n+1, \bR)$ is a holonomy of real projective structure with radial ends.
-Then \begin{itemize} \item We can lift to a homomorphism $h': \pi_1(M) \ra \SL(n+1, \bR)$.
-Moreover, it is a holonomy of the $(\SI^n, \SL_\pm(n+1, \bR))$-structure lifting the real projective structure.
-So the image of $\hol$ in $\rep(\pi_1(M), \PGL(n+1, \bR))$ is homeomorphic to that of $\hol$ in $\rep(\pi_1(M), \SL(n+1, \bR))$ whenever $M$ is an orientable orbifold. $h'$ is unique if $n$ is even. \item Suppose that $M$ is not orientable.
-Then we can lift $h$ to a homomorphism $h': \pi_1(M) \ra \SL_\pm(n+1, \bR)$ that is the holonomy of the $(\SI^n, \SL_\pm(n+1, \bR))$-structure lifting the real projective structure so that a deck transformation goes to a negative determinant matrix if and only if it reverses orientations. $h'$ is unique if $n$ is even. \end{itemize} \end{theorem} \begin{proof} Recall $\SL(n+1, \bR)$ is the group of orientation-preserving linear automorphisms of $\bR^{n+1}$ and hence is precisely the group of orientation-preserving automorphisms of $\SI^n$.
-Since the deck transformations of the universal cover $\tilde M$ of the lifted $(\SI^n, \SL_\pm(n+1, \bR))$-orbifold are orientation-preserving, it follows that the holonomy of the lift are in $\SL(n+1, \bR)$.
-We use as $h'$ the holonomy of the lifted structure.
-For even $n$, the uniqueness of $h'$ follows from the fact that $\SL(n+1,\bR)\ra\PGL(n+1,\bR)$ is a one-to-one homeomorphism.
+\begin{theorem} Let $M$ be a strongly tame orbifold.
+Suppose that $h: \pi_1(M) \ra \PGL(n+1, \bR)$ is a holonomy homomorphism of real projective structure on $M$ with radial or totally geodesic ends of lens-type.
+Then the image of $\hol$ for $\Def_E(\orb)$ in is homeomorphic to that of $\hol$ for $\Def_{\SI^n, E}(\orb)$ in $h'$ is unique if $n$ is even. \begin{itemize} \item Suppose that $M$ is orientable.
+We can lift to a homomorphism $h': \pi_1(M) \ra \SL(n+1, \bR)$, which is a holonomy homomorphism of the \hfil $(\SI^n, \SL_\pm(n+1, \bR))$-structure lifting the real projective structure. \item Suppose that $M$ is not orientable.
+Then we can lift $h$ to a homomorphism $h': \pi_1(M) \ra \SL_\pm(n+1, \bR)$ that is the holonomy homomorphism of the $(\SI^n, \SL_\pm(n+1, \bR))$-structure lifting the real projective structure so that a deck transformation goes to a negative determinant matrix if and only if it reverses orientations. \end{itemize} \end{theorem} \begin{proof} Recall $\SL(n+1, \bR)$ is the group of orientation-preserving linear automorphisms of $\bR^{n+1}$ and hence is precisely the group of orientation-preserving projective automorphisms of $\SI^n$.
+Since the deck transformations of the universal cover $\tilde M$ of the lifted $(\SI^n, \SL_\pm(n+1, \bR))$-orbifold are orientation-preserving, the holonomy of the lift are in $\SL(n+1, \bR)$.
+We use as $h'$ the holonomy homomorphism of the lifted structure.
+For even $n$, the uniqueness of $h'$ follows from the fact that $\SL(n+1,\bR)\ra\PGL(n+1,\bR)$ is a homeomorphism.

-For the second part, we can double cover $M$ by an orientable orbifold $M'$ with an orientation-reversing $\bZ_2$-action of projective automorphisms.
-Then it follows from the first item.
-For even $n$, the uniqueness is the consequence of the uniqueness of the lift $h'$ in the orientable case and the fact that $\SL_{-}(n+1,\bR)\ra\PGL(n+1,\bR)$ is a one-to-one homeomorphisms also.
+For the second part, we can double cover $M$ by an orientable orbifold $M'$ with an orientation-reversing $\bZ_2$-action of the projective automorphism group generated by $\phi:M'\ra M'$. $\phi$ lifts to $\tilde \phi: \tilde M'\ra \tilde M'$ for the universal covering manifold $\tilde M'= \tilde M$ and hence $h(\tilde \phi) \circ \dev = \dev \circ \tilde \phi$ for the developing map $\dev$ and the holonomy Then it follows from the first item since $\dev$ preserves orientations for a given orientation of $\tilde M$.
+For even $n$, the uniqueness is the consequence of the uniqueness of the lift $h'$ in the orientable case and the fact that $\SL_{-}(n+1,\bR)\ra\PGL(n+1,\bR)$ is a one-to-one homeomorphism also.
+(See p.
+143 of Thurston \cite{Thbook}.) \end{proof} In general, this proposition is used commonly but not written anywhere.